wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-defend-against-threats/includes/2-advanced-threat-protection.md

 ## What is Advanced Threat Protection?

 Microsoft Advanced Threat Protection (ATP) is a unified platform for detecting and blocking files that have been identified as malicious.
 Microsoft Defender ATP protects endpoints from cyber threats, detects advanced attacks and data breaches, and automates the handling of security incidents.
 It's available for Microsoft Teams, and SharePoint and OneDrive, which are used by Teams for content management.
-ATP allows you to identify malicious content in any of these applications, and block it from user access.
+ATP allows you to identify malicious content in any of these applications and block it from user access.

-After a problem is detected, how the content is managed depends on the settings in Microsoft 365 or Office 365.
+After a problem is detected, how the content is managed depends on the settings in Microsoft 365.
 Microsoft recommends that you configure ATP for all applications.

 ## Defender Advanced Threat Protection
 Microsoft Defender Advanced Threat Protection is an enterprise endpoint security platform designed to help prevent, detect, investigate, and respond to advanced threats.

 :::image type="content" border="false" source="../media/2-defender-advanced-threat-protection.png" alt-text="Microsoft Defender Advanced Threat Protection":::